isomerpages/govtech-stp/pages/New FAQ test page.md

 Note: Bookings not cancelled up to 7 days after the scheduled booking date will be automatically refunded.
 All cancellations and refunds are subjected to a S$3 fee.

-#### 5. Can ATP holders choose to undergo the on-arrival COVID-19 PCR test in clinics or hospitals in Singapore?
+#### 3. Can VTL(Air) travellers choose to undergo the on-arrival COVID-19 PCR test in clinics or hospitals in Singapore?

-No, ATP holders are required to undergo the on-arrival COVID-19 PCR test at the airport.
+No, VTL (Air) travellers are required to undergo the on-arrival COVID-19 PCR test at the airport.
 A testing facility has been set up within the airport with a safe management process in place to enable travellers to undergo the test as smoothly and quickly as possible after disembarkation from their flight and arrival immigration clearance.

-#### 6. What happens if travellers refuse to undergo the on-arrival COVID-19 PCR test at the airport?

-Among other measures which may be taken. if travellers refuse to undergo the on-arrival COVID-19 PCR test, they may have their ATP cancelled and be refused entry into Singapore.
-In such an event, travellers may also be liable for all cost incurred for their repatriation, including custody and maintenance pending repatriation.

-#### 7. What should travellers do if they do not receive their on-arrival COVID-19 PCR test results after 24 hours?
+#### 4. What should travellers do if they do not receive their on-arrival COVID-19 PCR test results after 24 hours?

 Please email <a href="mailto:airborder@rafflesmedical.com" target="_blank">airborder@rafflesmedical.com</a> for enquiries related to on-arrival COVID-19 PCR test results.

+#### 5. What should travellers do if their flight/bus/ferry arrives earlier than their hotel check-in time and are unable to self-isolate?

+Travellers must proceed immediately to their place of accommodation for self-isolation.
+They are <u>not allowed</u> to stay in the airport/bus/ferry terminal or wait in the hotel lobby prior to check-in.
+They should seek their hotel’s assistance to arrange for early check-in.
+If this is not possible, they can cancel or modify their reservation and arrange a booking at another hotel for self-isolation.

 ---